-I can think of no better demonstration or explanation for what I mean by the term pathological religion than a story I came across years ago:
+There exists a halfway decent explanation of what I mean by the term pathological religion in a story I came across years ago:

 A group of pilgrims were traveling on foot around the outskirts of Jerusalem, with a tour guide who was native to the region.
 As they walked, the guide told them about the ancient tradition of tending sheep and how it works.

 “The shepherd does not walk behind the sheep,” he said, “but rather goes in front of them, leading them.
 He actually guides the sheep by speaking to them.
 They follow him because they know his voice.
 Christ referred to this tradition when he said,

 ‘The shepherd walks right up to the gate.
 The gatekeeper opens the gate to him and the sheep recognize his voice.
 He calls his own sheep by name and leads them out.
 When he gets them all out, he leads them and they follow because they are familiar with his voice.
 They won’t follow a stranger’s voice but will scatter because they aren’t used to the sound of it.'”
 [John 10:3,4 The Message]

 As he was speaking, some in the group began to point and laugh as a man came into view, walking behind a flock of sheep, driving them along with a stick!
 “I thought you said that the shepherd always leads the sheep from the front,” one of the people in the group asked.
 “Oh, he does.”
 The guide replied.
 “That’s not a shepherd.
 That’s a butcher.”